Sphereon-Opensource/SIOP-OID4VP/README.md

    `BASE64URL(UTF8(JWS Protected Header)) || '.' || BASE64URL(JWS Payload) || '.' || BASE64URL(JWS Signature)`

 9. OP returns the Auth response and jwt object to the client
-10. Client does an HTTP POST to redirect_uri from the request (and the aud in the response): https://acme.com/siop/v1/sessions using "application/x-www-form-urlencoded"
+10. Client does a HTTP POST to redirect_uri from the request (and the aud in the response): https://acme.com/siop/v1/sessions using "application/x-www-form-urlencoded"
-11. Web receives the ID token (auth response) and uses the RP's object verify method
+11. Web receives the ID token (auth response) and uses the RP's verify method
 12. RP performs the validation of the token, including signature validation, expiration and Verifiable Presentations if any.
 It returns the Verified Auth Response to WEB
 13. WEB returns a 200 response to Client with a redirect to another page (logged in or confirmation of VP receipt etc).